Parsons vs SVA: Which Is Better for Illustration?

 Parsons does not offer a standalone Illustration BFA.
 Illustration students at Parsons typically enter through Communication Design or the Fine Arts program.
 The Parsons approach to illustration is embedded in a broader design and cultural context — illustration is understood as visual communication with conceptual and cultural dimensions.

 For illustration students, Parsons’s primary advantages are its New York location and its conceptually rigorous approach to visual communication.
-The Parsons Challenge is an important differentiator — it tests exactly the kind of cultural observation and conceptual visual thinking that characterizes the Parsons approach to image-making.
+The two required essays are an important differentiator — it tests exactly the kind of cultural observation and conceptual visual thinking that characterizes the Parsons approach to image-making.

 SVA Illustration: What You Need to Know